paspalum dilatatum, dallisgrass or crowngrass collar hairs

 Reproduction: Paspalum reproduces by seeds, which disperse by the wind, in water, by pets, or on machinery.

-Comments: The leaves are mainly hairless, have a folded base, and have a noticeable mid vein.
-Seed heads are at the tips of upright flowering stems and have 2-11 branches.
-These are 2.5-11cm long, and are arranged alternatively along the main stem, being covered in hairs.
+The seed heads of Paspalum are at the tips of upright flowering stems and have 2 to 11 branches.
+They are 2.5 to 11 cm long, arranged alternatively along the main stem, and covered in hairs.

 Habitat: Crowngrass is a major turf weed, and is a common weed of gardens, lawns, parks, verges, disturbed sites, and waste areas, in tropical, sub-tropical and temperate regions.
 While it can grow in many habitats, it prefers moist conditions and it is an indicator weed of compacted soils.
 Please feel free to check out our weed ID chart.